 Staff: "What surprises with our nurses is that none have them have taken up our offer to become clinical nurse specialist in the area of addiction or do further study.
 To me, they might not be as interested in addiction a much as I would like them to be.
 To me that is a pity because to me, it is an amazing place to be.
 While some of the nurses are really engaged, but when it comes to further education, they are not choosing to do that, and I think there is loads of opportunities as clinical nurse specialists.
 We would be willing to support no matter how hard - I'm not getting any interest."
-(Staff more money; more experience; living in different in other locations.
-I do think that we are supportive our staff."
 (Staff 4)